benjamincburns/stock-sim/README.md

 ## 📄 License

-This project is unlicensed, but you are free to use it for educational and personal purposes.
-For broader use, consider adding a standard open-source license like the [MIT License](https://opensource.org/licenses/MIT).
+This project is MIT licensed.
+See [LICENSE](LICENSE.md) for license text.

 ## 🙏 Acknowledgments